 Edinburgh’s newest, coolest gym has launched its latest charity adventure.
-A team from CaveFit at The Edinburgh Grand will climb Kilimanjaro next month to raise money for the Armed Forces charity, the SSAFA.
+A team from CaveFit at The Edinburgh Grand will climb Kilimanjaro next month to raise money for the Armed Forces charity, The Royal Marines Charity.

 The eight taking part are all hard core members of the gym that is based in the vaults of The Edinburgh Grand and known for its kick ass approach to fitness.
 The six men and two women span an age range from their mid-30s to their early 50s and have already started their training with a bonding session on a hike in the Scottish highlands.

 Their aim is to raise £14,000 for the Armed Forces charity which provides lifelong physical and emotional support for regulars and reserves in the Royal Navy, the Royal Marines, the British Army and the Royal Air Force and their families.

 Pete Oakden, the founder of CaveFit will lead the team.
 He is himself a former Royal Marine who has served in both Afghanistan and Iraq.
 He explained the purpose of the charity mission.
 He said: